 Also on April 18 Press columnist Jack Gordon described the opening of “Fort Worth’s newest movie cathedral” “in the best Hollywood premiere fashion.”
 The Plaza Theater he mentioned was at 110 East 10th Street.
-The Majestic was at 1101 Commerce.
+The Majestic was at 1101 Commerce Street.

 Accompanying Gordon’s column was this “where to go” guide to local theaters.
 The Majestic and Hippodrome (1106 Main) were still presenting live performances.
 Note that in 1930 the Poly Theater was on Avenue F (Rosedale today) where the Varsity Theater would later be. (“2006” should be “3006.”)

-Show Row: the Hollywood, Worth, and, out of view on East 7th at Commerce Street, the Palace.
+Show Row by day: the Hollywood, Worth, and, out of view on East 7th at Commerce Street, the Palace.